Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Our Construction of Weighted VR Complexes

-where $P_{Z(x)}$, and $P_{Z(y)}$ are the populations of the zip codes $Z(x)$ and $Z(y)$, respectively, and $P := P_{Z(x)}+ P_{Z(y)}$ is the sum of the populations of $Z(x)$ and $Z(y)$. {With respect to} this {distance function}, the ball $B(x, r)$ is the set of points $y$ such that the expected time for an individual to travel back and forth between $x$ and $y$ is at most $r$, where the individual is randomly chosen to be starting at either $x$ or $y$ with probabilities that are weighted by the populations of their associated zip codes.
+where $P_{Z(x)}$, and $P_{Z(y)}$ are the populations of zip codes $Z(x)$ and $Z(y)$, respectively, and $P := P_{Z(x)}+ P_{Z(y)}$ is the sum of the populations of $Z(x)$ and $Z(y)$.
+With respect to this distance function, the ball $B(x, r)$ is the set of points $y$ such that the expected time for an individual to travel back and forth between $x$ and $y$ is at most $r$, where we randomly choose the individual to start at either $x$ or $y$ with probabilities that are weighted by the populations of their associated zip codes.
+Although our distance function is not technically a metric (because it does not satisfy the triangle inequality), we can still construct a weighted VR filtration using the definition in \cref{sec:background}.